fhildeb/lukso-node-guide/docs/theory/preparations/node-specifications.md

 :::tip

-Further details about client variations can be found on the [client types](/docs/theory/blockchain-knowledge/client-types.md) page.
+Further details about client variations can be found on the [Proof of Stake](/docs/theory/blockchain-knowledge/proof-of-stake.md) and [Client Types](/docs/theory/blockchain-knowledge/client-types.md) pages.

 :::